nelhage/blog.nelhage.com/content/post/advent-of-templates.markdown

 ## Preamble: Reading input

 Ideally, I would read input using the new [C++23](https://thephd.dev/finally-embed-in-c23) [`#embed`](https://thephd.dev/finally-embed-in-c23) [directive](https://thephd.dev/finally-embed-in-c23), for maximum purity; but as of this writing it seems hard to find a compiler that supports one.
 Thus, I fell back to a polyfill using `xxd -i`.
-We can run `xxd -i < input.txt > input.i`, and then include our input using `#include` and a standard variadic template.
-We’ll also allow a bit of preprocessor trickery to pass the input file in using a `-D` compiler flag.
+We can run `xxd -i < input.txt > input.i`, and then include our input using `#include` and a variadic template.
+We’ll also use a bit of preprocessor trickery to pass the input file in using a `-D` compiler flag.

 ```c++